sergz72/InternetFailover/README.md

 # InternetFailover

 Allows to switch to backup WiFi network in case of Internet issues in the main WiFi network (failover).
 Requires static IP without default gateway to be used on the both network adapters.
+Does not support IPV6 for now.
+IPV6 should be turned off for both network interfaces.
 Requires appsettings.json configuration file with the following parameters:

 ```json